buildpacks/rfcs/text/0000-builder-spec.md

 * The image config's Labels field has the label io.buildpacks.buildpack.order, set to a JSON object representing an [Order](#order)
 * The image config's Labels field has the label io.buildpacks.buildpack.layers, set to a JSON object representing the [buildpack layers](#layers)

-If the builder contains an optional [lifecycle descriptor file][lifecycle-descriptor-rfc], it also requires:
+In accordance with the [lifecycle descriptor rfc][lifecycle-descriptor-rfc], it also requires:
-* The image config's Labels field has the label io.buildpacks.lifecycle.version, set to the lifecycle version
+* The image config's Labels field has the label io.buildpacks.lifecycle.version, set to the lifecycle version (greater than `0.9.0`)
 * The image config's Labels field has the label io.buildpacks.lifecycle.apis, set to a JSON object representing the [lifecycle apis](#lifecycle-apis)

 #### Order